National Art Museum in Tehran

 How to get to the National Art Museum of Iran?

-To reach this location, you should take Line 2 of Tehran Metro and hop off at Baharestan Station, home of the Iranian parliament complex!
-Walk 50 meters and there it is: the entrance into a cosy, small but precious museum of national arts many people often walk past without acknowledge.
+To reach this location, you should take Line 2 of the Tehran Metro and hop off at Baharestan Station, home of the Iranian Parliament complex!
+Walk 50 meters and there it is: the entrance into a cozy, small but precious museum of national arts many people often walk past without acknowledgment.